XPav/jtoanalysis/readme.md

 * Instinctive Aim with no Special Attack

 ### Talent
-* Daredevil with no white boost
-* Expert Handling with no red barrel roll
 * Juke with no evade
 * Squad Leader when already have coordinate